pat/drumknott/README.md

 By default, both posts and normal pages will be uploaded to Drumknott.
 If you only wish to include posts, the INCLUDE_PAGES argument in the `keys` command should be `'no'`.
 This can also be managed via the `DRUMKNOTT_PAGES` environment variable.

+You can have visual output of the refresh if you also include the `ruby-progressbar` gem in your Gemfile (or, if you're not using a Gemfile, just have that gem installed).
+However, if you prefer quiet even though the gem's installed, set the `DRUMKNOTT_SILENT` environment variable to be `'true'`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.